SCIF/laravel-pretend/README.md

 ## What is that?

 Laravel has no default impersonation wrapper for low-level methods.
 This package highly inspired by [Symfony impersonation](http://symfony.com/doc/current/security/impersonating_user.html) which looks much more flexible rather than several inspected Laravel implementations.
  Package fully implement GET-parameter-driven behavior.
-Also, this package does not restrict you in using custom user providers, guards and can be used with Twig as view templater.
+Also, this package does not restrict you in using custom user providers (for instance, if you use [Propel](https://github.com/propelorm/PropelLaravel)), guards and can be used with [Twig](https://github.com/rcrowe/TwigBridge) as view templater.
 Some ideas inspired by existing impersonation packages for Laravel.

 ## Installation